Aryaman-deshmukh/STM32-Smart-Fan-Controller-Auto-Manual-Mode-/README.md

 - **LCD Display**: A 16x2 LCD is used to display the current temperature, fan speed, and the selected mode (Auto or Manual).

-- **UART Communication**: UART is used to communicate with external sensors (if applicable) to transfer data such as temperature readings or other sensor information, allowing for further integration or monitoring.
+- **UART Communication**: UART is used to communicate with external sensors to transfer data such as temperature readings or other sensor information, allowing for further integration or monitoring.

 ## ⚙️ How It Works: